The register is based at Public Health England in London.

 Ongoing recruitment of paediatric and other HCV infections with known dates of acquisition enables us to inform and compare the natural history of HCV infection in other important patient groups.

-See national register of HCV: published papers on the health protection website archive.
+See national register of HCV: published papers on the UK Government Web Archive.

-See HCV national register: clinicians bulletin on the health protection website archive.
+See HCV national register: clinicians bulletin on the UK Government Web Archive.